dcdpr/did-btc1/chapters/Privacy-Considerations.md

 diverge the history for a DID, and thus the key material, creating alternate attestation histories.
-As a concrete example, a seemingly small difference between two clients in interpretation of the specification could be used fraudently to sign a loan in one history and claim that it was never signed in another history.
+As a concrete example, a seemingly small difference between two clients in interpretation of the specification could be used fraudulently to sign a loan in one history and claim that it was never signed in another history.

 In order to prevent consensus splits, **did:btc1** needs a particularly good